Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 9. This Is Me by Jamie Lee Curtis

 Children love to talk about themselves, and this book lends itself to discussing where we come from.
-At the beginning of the reading session, I asked the kids if they, their parents, or grandparents came here from another city or country.
+At the beginning of the reading session, I asked the kids if they, their parents, or their grandparents came here from another city or country.

 We talked about the diversity of where people come from and the stories they take with them.